 - Included in the monthly price (not an add on like other EHRs).

 - You can edit the email, text, and voice messages to include practice specific information.
 For example, I use doxy.me for telehealth rather than S.P.
 Telehealth platform.
-I’ve included my doxy.me waiting room link in reminder email messages for telehealth appointments.
+I’ve included my doxy.me waiting room link in reminder email and text messages for telehealth appointments.

 - Appointment Confirmations are a new feature.